sergiodxa/sergiodxa.com/content/tutorials/redirect-with-search-param-in-remix.md

 }
 ```

-First we create a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) instance, this let us work with the URL more easily.
+First, we create a [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) instance, which lets us work with the URL more easily.

-Then we access the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) instance with `url.searchParams` and check if it doesn't have our key, if it doesn't we set it with `url.searchParams.set("key", "value")`.
+Then we access the [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) instance with `url.searchParams` and check if it doesn't have our key.
+If it doesn't, we set it with `url.searchParams.set("key", "value")`.

-Finally we throw a redirect with the new URL, this will redirect the user to the same route but with the search param set.
+Finally, we throw a redirect with the new URL.
+This will redirect the user to the same route but with the search param set.

 If the request URL already has the search param set, the loader will continue to the rest of the code.